Cognitive warfare: Tactics used

-Network news
+Fake news

 The V-Dem Research Project, a transnational academic survey, found in 2019 that Taiwan was the most vulnerable to foreign fake news in the world.
 According to the 2022 Beijing Global Media Influence Report released by the U.S. human rights organization Freedom House, Taiwan faces a large amount of fake news from mainland China, and the influence of the People's Republic of China on the media of Taiwan continues to expand.
 A research report released by the University of Gothenburg in Sweden in 2023 also pointed out that for ten consecutive years Taiwan has been the country most affected by foreign fake news in the world, and most of this fake news is related to the People's Republic of China.
 The Taiwanese Army once analyzed the controversial news spread by the People's Liberation Army of China.
 The content types mainly include: creating a psychological atmosphere of "military reunification," undermining the prestige of the Taiwanese government, and attempting to disrupt the morale of the army and the people.
 Among them, deliberate disruption morale comprised the majority of the content.

 Paul Cheron and Jean-Baptiste Jeangène Vilmer pointed out that the CCP's propaganda system usually starts with the official media releasing false news, then using fake Taiwanese social media accounts to collect and reprint it.
 Taiwanese news media will then quote and spread the false news without verification, making it difficult for readers to identify the source of the news information.
 Taiwan's national security units have also discovered the "four-level structure of spreading rumors" used by online water armies to influence online public opinion: first, using "disposable" fake social media accounts to post articles, then sharing screenshots of the article content through Facebook fan pages managed by people outside Taiwan, and then using a large number of dummy accounts in the third level to expand the spread, and finally a large number of dummy accounts to share to more well-known public Facebook groups to increase exposure and induce Taiwanese people to continue to spread it on commonly used social media.
 In March 2020, Facebook disclosed that it had shut down more than 60 accounts of the People's Republic of China's cyber forces that were posing as Taiwanese users and spreading false information about the coronavirus to Taiwan.
 In May 2023, Facebook's parent company, Meta, removed more than 100 fake accounts posing as American and European organizations from its platforms Facebook and Instagram.
 The network of related accounts operated in a similar way to the methods used by Russia during the 2016 U.S. presidential election.
 In 2022 the Ministry of Justice Investigation Bureau cracked down on a case in which controversial and false information was released through social media platforms in an attempt to influence the perception of the Taiwanese people.